 Or not!
 Encounter at the Way of St. James!

-The power plant mentioned in the guide does not want to and will not appear.
+The power plant mentioned in the guide does not want to appear.
 Here is a tributary of the Traun ...

 ... which we cross on a bridge.